 They replied that the hospitals’ pathology services in West Yorksire had been “collaborating informally” since 2017 and admitted the pathology network had been imposed on the Integrated Care System by NHS Improvement as part of the Carter Report’s cost-cutting measures.

-Independently, after reading our blog post about the £12m capital funding, a West Yorkshire scientist told us that,
+Independently, after reading our blog post about the £12m capital funding, a West Yorkshire clinician told us that,

 ‘It seems clear to me that WYAAT plans are a cost cutting exercise that will significantly reduce quality in hospitals that lose all or part of their pathology services.

-The scientist’s view is borne out by the West Yorkshire and Harrogate Integrated Care System’s response to our questions:
+The clinician’s view is borne out by the West Yorkshire and Harrogate Integrated Care System’s response to our questions:

 “Building on the recommendations from Lord Carter’s reviews in 2008 and 2016, in September 2017 NHS Improvement signalled to all acute hospital trusts in England that they should form pathology networks to drive out unwarranted variation in services.
 For WY&H, NHS Improvement proposed a network covering the WYAAT trusts.
 They published a national case for change highlighting variation in costs and prices for pathology services, variation in efficiency, lack of investment in advanced technology, lack of estates capacity, pressure to maintain quality accreditation, competition from private pathology providers, increasing demand, the need to contribute to financial sustainability and staff issues (e.g. ageing workforce, staff shortages).